 As you continue to respond, the plan unfolds into what God plans to accomplish.

-Example of the Dance
+The Elements of the Dance

 In an online teaching session with ministry leaders in Central America, the class moved into a time of worship.